thutterer/eos-icons-rails/README.md

 Or install it yourself as:

-    $ gem install eos-icons-rails
+    $ gem install eos_icons

 ## Usage

 Add the following directive to your `application.css`:

 ```
-*= require eos-icons
+*= require eos_icons
 ```

 ## Contributing

 Bug reports and pull requests regarding EOS icons should go to https://gitlab.com/SUSE-UIUX/eos-icons.
-If you find an issue with how this gem works, report it here: https://github.com/thutterer/eos--rails.
+If you find an issue with how this gem works, report it here: https://github.com/thutterer/eos-icons-rails.

 ## License